 Couchbase Server offers both optimistic and pessimistic locking to guarantee concurrency.
 The optimistic locking is implemented with Compare-and-Swap (CAS) value, which is a unique and atomic incrementing identifier inside the metadata of document.
 Couchbase Server verifies the CAS value before a document is modified.
 It also supports pessimistic locking which is less commonly used.

 The documents stored in Couchbase Server are in JSON or binary format.

-As a key-value database, Couchbase Server does not support foreign key.
+Couchbase Server does not support foreign keys.

 A few of indexes are available in Couchbase Server: * Primary Index is based on the unique key of every item in a specified bucket.
 The bucket is introduced in "Storage Model".
 Primary index contains a full set of keys in a configured key space. * Global Secondary Index (GSI) is the most frequently used index in Couchbase Server.
 The indexer for GSI creates a B+ tree for fast scans on the index key.
 Also, there is a Memory-Optimized GSI index which uses the skip-list structure as opposed to B-tree indexes. * Full Text is provided by the Search Service and it contains targets derived from the contents of documents within one or more specified buckets. * View index is generated with fields and information extracted from documents.